 The first thing to understand when buying a paint by numbers kit is to know the size and color scheme of the painting.
 Unless you have previous painting experience, it is better to keep the size of the painting on the smaller side, and not get a complicated painting that includes mixing colors.
 Once you are well-versed, you can choose any painting of your choice, but it is better to stick to an easy-to-do painting in the beginning.

 However, our website features over a hundred unique designs in various sizes, and you can choose any painting of your choice from the many categories available.

-Painting by numbers require very little previous experience from the painter.
+Painting by numbers requires very little previous experience from the painter.
 All you have to do is get your painting kit out and bust your painting moves.
-We will go through a step-by-step process of completing a paint by numbers kit.
+We will go through a step-by-step process of completing a paint-by-numbers kit.

 The first thing to do before you start your painting is to arrange all your painting supplies in an orderly manner.
 Get a couple of water containers to clean brushes in and a scrap cloth or a paper towel to keep brushes on between uses.

 Once you have all your supplies in front of you, take a look at the painting.
 It is better to decide which colors you will paint in first and which brushes can used for which colors to increase efficiency and make sure that you don’t have to clean your brushes again and again.